 - a.
-The acquisition, possession, delivery or transfer of marihuana or paraphernalia shall comply at all times with the Medical Marihuana Act and the General Rules of the Michigan Department of Community Health, as amended. - b.
+The acquisition, possession, delivery or transfer of Medical Marihuana or paraphernalia shall comply at all times with the Medical Marihuana Act and the General Rules of the Michigan Department of Community Health, as amended. - b.
 The transfer of Medical Marihuana shall be only allowed to a Qualifying Patient by his or her Registered Primary Caregiver or by another Qualifying Patient as allowed by the Medical Marihuana Act and the General Rules of the Michigan Department of Community Health, as amended. - c.
-A Medical Marihuana Dispensary shall not operate between the hours of 10:00 p.m. and 7:00 a.m. - d.
-No Medical Marihuana Cultivation shall occur on the parcel. - e.
-Except for parents or guardians of a Qualifying Patient and the Owner or staff of the facility, persons other than a Qualifying Patient or Primary Caregiver shall not be permitted within the facility when Medical Marihuana is being transferred. - f.
-A Medical Marihuana Dispensary shall not be owned or operated by, or employ, a person that has been convicted of a felony involving controlled substances. - g.
-No use by way of smoking, ingestion, consumption, or any other method of taking Medical Marihuana into the body shall occur at a Medical Marihuana Dispensary. - h.
-No person under the age of 18 shall be permitted into a Medical Marihuana Dispensary at any time unless that person is a Qualifying Patient and is accompanied by that person's parent or guardian. - i.
-Medical Marihuana Dispensaries shall be considered a Retail store for purposes of determining Off-Street Parking and Loading requirements under the Zoning Ordinance.
+A Medical Marihuana Dispensary shall not operate between the hours of 8:00 p.m. and 8:00 a.m. - d.
+Except for parents or guardians of a Qualifying Patient who is under the age of eighteen (18) and the Owner or staff of the facility, persons other than a Qualifying Patient or Primary Caregiver shall not be permitted within the facility when Medical Marihuana is being transferred. - e.
+A Medical Marihuana Dispensary shall not be owned or operated by, or employ, a person that has been convicted of a felony involving controlled substances. - f.
+No use by way of smoking, ingestion, consumption, or any other method of taking Medical Marihuana into the body shall occur at a Medical Marihuana Dispensary. - g.
+No person under the age of 18 shall be permitted into a Medical Marihuana Dispensary at any time unless that person is a Qualifying Patient and is accompanied by that person's parent or guardian. - h.
+Medical Marihuana Dispensaries shall be considered a Retail store for purposes of determining Off-Street Parking and Loading requirements under the Zoning Ordinance. - i.
+A Medical Marihuana Dispensary shall not be located within a 500 foot radius of another existing Medical Marihuana Dispensary or Medical Marihuana Cultivation Operation.